tipi-build/docs/docs/index.rst

   - Developers entrypoints for code reuse
   - End-user entrypoints for application use

-Therefore the nxxm tools always prepare out of any project, even if it consists of a single C++ header and implementation file : a library that might be reused and applications that might be shipped.
+Therefore the tipi tools always prepare out of any project, even if it consists of a single C++ header and implementation file : a library that might be reused and applications that might be shipped.

 Don't pay for what you don't use
 --------------------------------